robbevp/stimulus-transition/README.md

 # Stimulus Transition

-Enter/Leave transitions for Stimulus - based on the syntax from Vue and Alpine.
+Enter/Leave transitions for Stimulus - inspired by the syntax from Vue and Alpine.
 The controller watches for changes to computed display style to automatically run the transitions.
 This could be an added/removed class, a change in the element's `style`-attribute or adding/removing the `hidden`-attribute.

 ## Install